 I'm a writer, editor, and creative director wrapped into one, and I've spent the last 20 years using words and images to make the world a better place.
-I spent most of my career working for nonprofits in Washington, DC, and headed to the Rockies to become creative director at Vermilion, an agency in Boulder, CO.
+I spent most of my career working for nonprofits in Washington, DC, and headed to the Rockies to become creative director at a Boulder agency.
 Now I'm freelancing from Denver, with a focus on graphic design and “do-gooder” organizations.